-The Trustee through delegation to the JIC, considers their Investment Adviser's assessment on the alignment of the asset manager with the Trustee policies, including those related to ESG and Stewardship.
-The Trustee will use this assessment as part of their considerations when taking decisions around selection, retention and realisation of asset managers.
+The Trustee considers their Investment Adviser's assessment on the alignment of the asset manager with the Trustee policies, including those related to ESG and Stewardship.
+The Trustee will use this assessment as part of their considerations when taking decisions around selection, retention and removal of asset managers.